 Ideas and seeds for future research

 I also research and teach on the interaction of theory, analysis, and history in Western art music.
 I am fascinated by cases where commitments to systematic consistency lead standard methods astray, especially in repertoire that should be their home territory.
 In a recent article on major third cycles in Mozart, I show how Schenkerian and neo-Riemannian approaches share a blind spot for mixed voice-leading patterns in these sequences.
-I have also begun a critique of recent formal analyses of Bruckner, which unduly privilege linear-associative logic over modular-combinatorial logic.
-In this line of inquiry, I draw on an insider-outsider perspective on North American music theory, which I first learned in Vienna.
+I am currently working on an article on form and non-linear temporality in the symphonies of Anton Bruckner.

 Potential future avenues for my research beyond these two focal points lie in three long-standing passions of mine: exercise science, meditation, and the language and philosophical heritage of China.
 Thinking musicality as athletics, the study of distraction and self-mastery in digital ecologies, and an interest in Chinese extreme metal and appropriations of Daoism are at the back of my head and may, in time, take a front seat.